-The 2017/18 Large Pelagic Longline and Tuna Pole-line Permit Conditions; Penalties could range from revocation of the right, licence or permit; suspension of the right, licence or permit for a period determined by the Minister; cancellation of the right, licence or permit from a date determined by the Minister; or alter the terms or conditions of the right, licence or permit in the case of serious offences.
+The 2016/17 Large Pelagic Longline and Tuna Pole-line Permit Conditions; Penalties could range from revocation of the right, licence or permit; suspension of the right, licence or permit for a period determined by the Minister; cancellation of the right, licence or permit from a date determined by the Minister; or alter the terms or conditions of the right, licence or permit in the case of serious offences.
 Section 28 of the MLRA makes provision for sanctions in the event that the holder of a right, licence or permit:

 - (a) has furnished information in the application for that right, licence or permit, or has submitted any other information required in terms of this Act, which is not true or complete; - (b) contravenes or fails to comply with a condition imposed in the right, licence or permit; - (c) contravenes or fails to comply with a provision of the Act; - (d) is convicted of an offence in terms of the Act or - (e) fails to effectively utilise that right, licence or permit. - ix.
-Other relevant information3:-
+Other relevant information:-

-3 Including information on ERS, and comments on the effectiveness of the controls or monitoring tools and any plans for further improvement.
+&lt;sup>3 Including information on ERS, and comments on the effectiveness of the controls or monitoring tools and any plans for further improvement.

+Additiona l

+reporting methods

-Additional reporting methods (such as real time monitorin g programs)
+(such as real time monitorin g

+programs

+)

-If multiple reporting methods exists (e.g. daily, weekly and/or month SBT catch reporting, reporting of tags and SBT measurements, reporting of ERS interactions etc), create a separate row of in this table for each method.
+If multiple reporting methods exists (e.g. daily, weekly and/or month SBT catch reporting, reporting of tags and SBT measurements, reporting of ERS interactions etc.), create a separate row of in this table for each method.
 Then, for each method, specify:

-.
+- i.
 Whether this was mandatory.
-If not, specify the % of SBT fishing that was covered:- ii.
-The information that was recorded (including whether it relates to SBT or ERS):-All caught and landed species including SBT.
+If not, specify the % of SBT fishing that was covered:-Mandatory. - ii.
+The information that was recorded (including whether it relates to SBT or ERS):-All caught and landed species including SBT. - iii.
+Who the reports were submitted to and by whom (e.g. Vessel Master, the Fishing Company etc):- iv.
+What was the timeframe and method for submission:-Within two weeks after landing.